pmelin/enem-api/README.md

 `/schools/1?adm=PRI&uf=RO&municipality=CACOAL&name=CORA`

 Retrieves all private schools located at Rondônia state and Cacoal municipality which contains the word Cora on its name.

+- Optional sort/order: Schools can be sort by its position, name, unit federation or average.

+Examples:

+`/schools/1?sortSchl=NAME&orderSchl=DESC`

+Retrieves all schools sorted by name in descending order.

+`/schools/5?sortSchl=UF&orderSchl=ASC`

+Retrieves all schools sorted by unit federation in ascending order.